pablofrioli/MAP5922/README.md

 * ststsmodels 0.13.5 (Apenas para fazer o teste ADF)
 * scikit-learn 0.23.2 ou posterior (Apenas para criar o transformer)

-# Example
+# Examples
-  In the 'notebook' folder there is an example of how running it in a Jupyter Notebook file.
+  In the 'notebook' folder there are an examples of how to use transformers and other functions in a Jupyter Notebook files.

   Enjoy!